The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 \subsection{Webster Method}

-(Suggested by Daniel Webster, circa 1832, and used in the apportionment after the 1840, 1880, 1900, and 1910 censuses.
-Explored and re-formulated by Wilcox around 1910, after which it was also known as the Webster-Wilcox Method, or the Method of Major Fractions, or the Method of Arithmetic Means.
+(Suggested by Daniel Webster, circa 1832, and used in the apportionments after the 1840, 1880, 1900, and 1910 censuses.
+Explored and re-formulated by Walter F.\ Willcox around 1910, after which it was also known as the Webster-Willcox Method, or the Method of Major Fractions, or the Method of Arithmetic Means.
 Known in Europe as the Sainte-Lagu\"e Method, as it was popularized for the purposes of party-list proportional representation in the latter's influential 1910 article).

 Another divisor method, the Webster Method \cite{balinski_young:1980} instead chooses the $a_s$ so that state representational shares $\tfrac{1}{\bar{d}_s} = \tfrac{a_s}{p_s}$ are all as close to $\tfrac{1}{D}$ as possible in absolute value.
 It is not hard to show that this is equivalent to using as rounding threshold the arithmetic mean of $\lfloor Q_s \rfloor$ and $\lceil Q_s \rceil$, which entails that the quotients $Q_s$ are simply rounded to the nearest whole number: \be a_s = \lfloor Q_s + \tfrac{1}{2} \rfloor, \ee then $D$ can be adjusted as necessary until the total apportionment reaches the predetermined target $R$.